Scholarly Concentration: Prevention Research

 PR students will complete two required foundational courses:

-CHPR 228: Theoretical Foundations and Design of Behavioral Intervention Trials (Winter)
+CHPR 228: Theoretical Foundations and Design of Behavioral Intervention Trials (Autumn)

 This course centers on the knowledge and skills, respect and thoughtful practice of designing health promotion interventions that are relevant, theoretically-informed, have broad impacts, and can endure.
 The course provides an in-depth review of intervention approaches for health promotion and disease prevention and covers the leading theories of behavior change.
 The class follows an integrative model to demonstrate similarities and differences between the theoretical approaches, seeking what is useful and worthwhile in each theoretical model rather than looking primarily for what is most easily criticized.